cloyd/mapper/README.md

 Using this data, please:
 1. render `ResortListApp` on the page using [React on Rails](https://github.com/shakacode/react_on_rails)
 2. Render a dropdown using the three given `regions` as options.
 The dropdown has the default value of `'Colorado'`
+  - bonus points: convert the region dropdown into an autocomplete field where the user can search for a region or a resort
 3. Render the selected region's resorts as a list.
 Display their `name`, `review_score_avg` and `review_count` values.
 4. Render a map using the Google Map Javascript API available on the page, you can either:
     1. use a React library such as `https://github.com/tomchentw/react-google-maps` for bonus points, or